-I’ve been known to say that if a website audit is like an elephant being born, then auditing a website’s PDFs is like platypus being born.
+I’ve been known to say that if a website audit is like an elephant being born, then auditing a website for PDF Accessibility is like platypus being born.
 Both are mammals but one’s a really big undertaking and the other is a bunch of eggs and you have no idea what you’ll find inside each one.
 That is because every PDF has the opportunity to present its own set of challenges beyond the fact that PDFs are not inherently accessible.

 There are tools out there to help you perform PDF accessibility audits.
 Like website automated testing, these will not catch all of the issues but they can help you see things you may not have noticed.
 For example, incorrect heading formats may be overlooked in a PDF as you may not easily see the difference between text formatted to look like a heading and one that is actually a heading.
 There are also details such as the language declaration that you may not be aware of.
 Tools such as Adobe Acrobat Pro can help you to see those issues.